sanyassyed/De_Coursework_WCD/docs/1AnalyticsEngineering.md

                 # Activate the virtual env as follows
                 conda activate .my_env
                 # to de-activate the virtual env my_env use the below
+                conda activate
                 ```
         - Step 3 - Install DBT
+            - Install System Level Libraries (PostgreSQL CLient Headers) **this is always installed globally not in the venv**
             - When you install DBT, you have the option to install just DBT-Core, or DBT-Core with connectors for specific databases
             - We will install DBT to be used with Postgres
                 ```bash
                 # install the necessary PostgreSQL development libraries using the following command:
-                sudo apt-get install libpq-dev
+                sudo apt-get install -y libpq-dev
-                #Install dbt-core and dbt-postgres
-                pip install dbt-postgres
                 ```
-            - At this point.
-You may see a number of warnings indicating that certain scripts that are needed to run dbt are installed in '/home/ubuntu/.local/bin' which is not on PATH.
+            - Install dbt-core and dbt-postgres
+                - **Option 1**: Install in the Global Python
                 ```bash
+                pip install --user dbt-postgres   # for global user install
+                # If you see a number of warnings indicating that certain scripts that are needed to run dbt are installed in '/home/ubuntu/.local/bin' which is not on PATH.
                 # Add this line to the end of your .bashrc and save
                 export PATH="$HOME/.local/bin:$PATH"
                 # After saving run the following to instantiate the changes
                 source ~/.bashrc
                 ```
+                - **Option 2 - NOT USED IN THIS EXERCISE**: Install in the Virtual env
+                ```bash
+                conda activate .venv
+                pip install dbt-postgres          # inside a virtualenv
+                ```
             - Validate DBT is installed
             ```bash
+            # If using Option 2 dbt-postgres will only be avialable inside the venv
             conda activate .my_env
+            # If using Option 1 dbt-postgres will be avilable globally; no need to acivate the venv
             dbt --version
             # if installed properly you should see something like the following
             Core: